 Google recently released many updates for the Blogger blog, including the XML sitemap for blog posts and pages.
-We can access these sitemaps by adding sitemap.xml and all pages sitemap by adding sitemap-pages.xml.
+We can access these sitemaps by adding sitemap.xml and all pages sitemaps by adding sitemap-pages.xml.

-Suppose the blog URL is example.blogspot.com, then the sitemap address will be
+Suppose the blog URL is example.blogspot.com; the sitemap address will be

 - https://example.blogspot.com/sitemap.xml (for all Blogger blog posts).